sivasaiyadav8143/RabbitMQ-with-Python/README.md

     If you want to access RabbitMQ from the web interface, we need to enable the RabbitMQ management plugin by using the below command on your RabbitMQ command prompt.
     >*rabbitmq-plugins enable rabbitmq_management*

+4. Now open your browser and type http://localhost:15672 URL, you would see the RabbitMQ login page.